North Union Shaker Site: Shaker community

 As the Shakers practiced celibacy, the colony faded away and was closed in 1889.
 In 1905, the land was bought by brothers M.J. and O.P.
 Van Sweringen who envisioned the first garden styled suburb in Ohio for the site.
 The brothers constructed homes, set aside land for churches and schools, and planted trees.

 There were approximately 200 Shaker songs, hymns and anthems composed at North Union.
 One of them was written in tribute to the Shaker leader, Ann Lee, on her arrival in New York City in 1774.
 It is titled, "On the Landing of Mother Ann in America."

 None of the buildings from the North Union Shaker community remain.

 Today, only one "society" remains in the control of the last Shakers, located at Sabbathday Lake Shaker Village in New Gloucester, Maine.

 Park and Shaker Historical Museum

 Land that had been owned by the Shakers and was donated to the City of Cleveland is the basis for the Shaker Lakes Parklands.
-The park includes lakes created by the Shakers, walking trails, the Shaker Historical Museum, and an archaeological site where the Shakers' houses had been demolished.
+The park includes lakes created by the Shakers, walking trails, and an archaeological site where the Shakers' houses had been demolished.